timmyomahony/timmyomahony-photoblog/README.md

 # Next.js Photo Blog

+> 🔔 This is no longer maintained.
+I've moved all of my photos to my main portfolio website `timmyomahony-portfolio` which you can see [here](https://github.com/timmyomahony/timmyomahony-portfolio).

+---

 An opinionated static photo blog using [Next.js 13](https://nextjs.org/).
 You can see the photo blog in action at [https://photos.timmyomahony.com](https://photos.timmyomahony.com).

 !["A screenshot of the frontpage of the blog at https://photos.timmyomahony.com"](./screenshot.jpg)